Havana photo tour booking

 2b.
 Cancellation by Yourowncuba (henceforth YOC or 'the organizer') and refund conditions: The organizer can cancel the tour without giving further reason, but it would usually be if less than three persons have signed up for the tour.
 Clients who have already paid deposit will be refunded in full no matter how far in advance the tour is cancelled by the organizer.
 At the clients request the deposit can also be used as deposit/partial payment for an alternative private tour offered by YOC to compensate for a canceled tour.
 YOC will always offer an alternate private tour if the group tour is canceled.

 2c.
-The organizer can not be held responsible for cancelation or disruption of tours due to force majeure, such as natural disasters, extreme weather conditions, war, terrorism etc. If cancelation due to force majeure takes place before a tour, the participant who has paid a deposit for the tour will be offered a spot on the next available tour using the already paid deposit as deposit for that tour instead.
-In the case of a tour already comenced being disrupted/canceled due to force majeur the organizer will not refund the tour fee, though missed/unused nights at an accommodation can possibly be fully or partially refunded.
+The organizer can not be held responsible for cancelation or disruption of tours due to force majeure, such as - but not limited to - natural disasters, extreme weather conditions, war, terrorism, regulations by the authorities, etc. If cancelation due to force majeure takes place before a tour, the participant who has paid a deposit for the tour will be offered a spot on the next available tour using the already paid deposit as deposit for that tour instead.
+In the case of a tour already commenced being disrupted/canceled due to force majeure the organizer will not refund the tour fee, though missed/unused nights at an accommodation can possibly be fully or partially refunded.

 3. Insurance: The tour participant is responsible for traveling and participating with a travel insurance.
 The tour organizer provides no health or theft insurance included in the tour price and while having no prior experience with theft of equipment while on tour, we advice purchasing an insurance that covers damage or loss of camera and equipment.
-Yourowncuba can not be held responsible for theft or loss of camera, money or equipment.
+Yourowncuba can not be held responsible for theft or loss of camera, money or any other equipment or possessions.

 Note: Travel insurance is mandatory for all tourists traveling to Cuba and documentation may be asked upon arrival.
 Travelers arriving without an insurance - including U.S. citizens with insurance that does not cover Cuba - can buy an insurance from Asistur at the airport.
 The insurance is around $3 daily.